Even the authentically smoked meats will often have it added to enhance their flavor.

 The measurements to answer this question were shocking, even to us.

-PAHs in liquid vs. actual smoke
+Carcinogens in liquid vs. regular smoke

 One of the best studies ever done on this topic was by Michigan State University’s Department of Food Science and Human Nutrition (5).